The interconnections between India’s development aspirations, politics, and culture in the national debate over coal.

-Land use conflicts have erupted over coal expansions, where acquisition of forest land for mines and coal-related infrastructure has occurred.
-Coal-based economic growth is driving up greenhouse emissions in India, which is now the fourth largest greenhouse emitter in the world.
-However, India has one of the world’s lowest per capita greenhouse gas emissions rates, at 1.7t in 2010, and energy poverty is still a major issue.
-Coal-fired power, though, often does not feed the grid, but instead is ‘captured’ for specific industries.
+Land use conflicts have erupted over new coal mines or expansions of existing mines, where acquisition of forest land for mines and coal-related infrastructure has occurred.
+Coal-based economic growth is driving up greenhouse emissions in India, which is now the third largest greenhouse gas emitter in the world.
+India, however, has one of the world’s lowest per capita greenhouse gas emissions rates, at 1.7t in 2010.
+Energy poverty is still a major issue; but new coal-fired power stations often do not feed the grid, instead being ‘captured’ for specific industries.

 Needless to say there are multiple dimensions to the future of coal in India.
 We are exploring the interconnections between India’s development aspirations, politics, and culture in the national debate over coal.

 Our study focuses on an area of the Hasdeo-Arand region in Chhattisgarh, where Adani already has one mine and plans to expand its operations.
 If the proposed expansions and adjoining mines go ahead, several villages, farmlands, and large areas of the nearby forest will be bulldozed to make way for mining.